alberttheprince/rpemotes-reborn/README.md

 All animation creators have ***specifically*** asked that their content remains free and that the RPEmotes team and community do not try to profit from them, claim them as their own or reupload them anywhere else but TayMcKenzieNZ's GitHub unless express permission has been arranged and granted by their respective creators, therefore you may not extract the animations and / or use them for your own menus.

-Thank you to our amazing contributions made by the following people:
+A huge thank  you to the following people for their amazing contributions made to the menu 🫶🏻 :

 - Thank you to [Tigerle](https://forum.cfx.re/u/tigerle_studios) for providing the additional code required to make Shared Emotes work to it's full extent